Why UI/UX design is your web app's conversion engine

 Each stage demands different UX interventions.
 The typical SaaS funnel progresses: Awareness → Consideration → Conversion → Activation → Retention.

-Addressing these requires intentional design, not just aesthetic polish.
+Addressing these requires intentional design, not aesthetic polish alone.

 Onboarding determines whether users recognize your product's value or abandon it.
 It's where the promise of your marketing meets reality.